flancer32/pwa-up01-img-search/doc/require.md

 ## Questions

+* What is a type of the app: personal usage of public?
+Where should we save data - IDB (front) or RDB (back)?
 * What is the limit for an image size?
 * What is the limit for total images count?
 * Should we store original titles or can we change it to lower case?
 * Should we store original filenames?
-* How should we inform user about events (file is uploaded or on error)?
+* How should we inform user about events ('file is uploaded' or on error)?